 If you’re looking for an excellent rougelike that will bring you hours of fun, then Hades is the one for you.
-If you have even a passing interest in Greek mythology then it’ll get bonus points.
+Bonus points If you have even a passing interest in Greek mythology, as Hades is full of interesting references.

 With a great soundtrack, satisfying combat, an interesting story and intuitive RPG systems, it has a lot going for it.
 Oh, and it even lets you pet Cerberus.
 It’s just really good fun with high production values that will last you a long while if you want to uncover everything Hades has to offer.

-Seven years after its release, millions of gamers are still carrying on their solemn journeys across the war-ravaged low-fantasy world of The Witcher 3.
-It remains the apex of video game storytelling and one of the best single-player games out there.
-Everything – from side-quests with lowly peasants to political tinkering of lords and barons – seems to be treated to the same degree of love and attention by the writers.
+Several years from its release, millions of players are still carrying on their solemn journeys across the war-ravaged low-fantasy world of The Witcher 3 (or starting it over, and over...).
+For many, Witcher Geralt's third adventure sits at the apex of video game storytelling and one of the best single-player games out there.
+Everything from side-quests with lowly peasants to political tinkering of lords and barons seems to have been treated with same degree of love and attention by the writers.

-The Witcher hero Geralt of Rivia is an icon and now the star of The Witcher Netflix show, where he is played by Hollywood hunk Henry Cavill.
+The Witcher hero Geralt of Rivia is recognisable to many and has even become the star a The Witcher Netflix show, where he is played by Henry Cavill.
 The world of The Witcher is not just astounding in terms of topographical scale and variety, but also impressive in its sense of history and life, as it seems that every village, castle ruins and cave has a story to tell.

 The fact that The Witcher 3 remains as remarkable an experience today as it was when it first came out is proof of its groundbreaking role in the medium.

-A remake of one of the great survival horror games can be a poisoned chalice, but Capcom succeeded in creating a magnum opus both within the series and among all video game remakes.
+A remake of one of the great survival horror games can be a poisoned chalice, but Capcom succeeded in creating one of the best-single player games both within the genre and among all video game remakes.

 Like the original, Resident Evil 2 Remake has two coinciding campaigns, each with a different protagonist: Leon Kennedy or Claire Redfield.
 While it follows the narrative beats of the original game, it’s also an archetype of modern level design, as you solve puzzles and open up shortcuts around the maze-y Raccoon City Police Department.

-Each zombie is a bullet sponge and mortal threat, resources are hardly adequate, and an unkillable blue man dressed like a hard-boiled detective marches after you through much of the game.
-Remake or not, this is one of the best horror games to date and is available on PS4, Xbox One and PC.
+Each zombie is a bullet sponge and mortal threat, resources are hardly plentiful, and an unkillable blue man dressed like a hard-boiled detective marches after you through much of the game.
+Remake or not, this is one of the best horror games to date.

 - Check out our Resident Evil 2 Remake review